HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      </init>
 ```

-The exceptions that may be thrown by the `init` element are:
+The exceptions that may be thrown by `init` element are:

-- When the variable name specified by the `as` attribute does not meet the requirements, a `BadName` exception will be thrown.
+- When the variable name specified by `as` attribute does not meet the requirements, `BadName` exception will be thrown.
-- When the ancestor element or the preceding stack frame name specified by the `at` attribute does not meet the requirements or does not exist, a `BadName` exception or an `EntityNotFound` exception will be thrown respectively.
+- When the ancestor element or the preceding stack frame name specified by the `at` attribute does not meet the requirements or does not exist, `BadName` exception or `EntityNotFound` exception will be thrown respectively.

-When we use the `temporarily` adverb attribute in the `init` tag, it will manipulate or prepend the user-defined context variable `$!` in the stack frame, thereby creating a temporary variable:
+When we use `temporarily` adverb attribute in `init` tag, it will manipulate or prepend the user-defined context variable `$!` in the stack frame, thereby creating a temporary variable:

 - Initially, `$!` shall be defined as an empty object.
 Adding a user-defined temporary variable means adding a new key-value pair to this object, the key name is the name of the temporary variable, and the key value is the value of the temporary variable.
-- When using the `as` attribute, the key-value pair specified in the user-defined context variable `$!` will be initialized or overwritten by default, but we can use the `at` attribute to specify the target stack frame through element identifiers, etc.
+- When using the `as` attribute, the key-value pair specified in the user-defined context variable `$!` will be initialized or overwritten by default, but we can use `at` attribute to specify the target stack frame through element identifiers, etc.
-- When accessing a temporary variable in the current or previous stack frame, the `$[N]!.<name of the temp. variable>` expression can be used.
+- When accessing a temporary variable in the current or previous stack frame, `$[N]!.<name of the temp. variable>` expression can be used.
 - For convenience, you can also use `$<name of the temp. variable>` expressions to access temporary variables.
 - As a restriction, temporary variables cannot be initialized asynchronously, that is, the `temporarily` adverb attribute cannot be used at the same time as the `asynchronously` adverb attribute.
 If both adverb attributes are specified, `asynchronously` should be ignored.